egri-nagy/infinity-room/index.md

 ### Welcome to the Infinity Room

-The Infinity Room is both a physical (a self-access center) and a virtual space (online meetings) designed for experiencing Mathematics in a positive and enjoyable way.
+The Infinity Room is both a physical (a self-access center, at the opposite side of LDIC with a special selection of mathematical books that are strictly not textbooks) and a virtual space (online meetings) designed for experiencing Mathematics in a positive and enjoyable way.
 Emphasizing the playful, the aesthetic and the mind-blowing aspects, the room is a gateway into collaborative mathematical research with paths leading to other STEM subjects and to a well-rounded liberal art worldview.

+During the pandemic the Infinity Room developed its style through the interactive sessions hosted by students.
+These are 30 minutes long events where the participants can get a clear understanding of an interesting topic or an application.
+The hosts take special care to prepare interactive tasks instead of merely telling something.
+In short, the sessions are dedicated to the "art of explanation".
+Both hosts and participants can get academice [rewards](rewards.md).

 [Topics](topics.md)

-You can earn exam grade points for this course by participating in the Infinity Room activities.
-You can be a presenter or an active participant.
- A *presenter* works on a half an hour activity session with the instructor.
-This is like a mini research project.
-It is worth 10 grade points (removing weight from your exam, but not substituting for it).
- A *participant* comes to the event, and works through the activities given by the presenter.
-Participating is rewarded by 3 grade points.

 [YouTube channel](https://www.youtube.com/playlist?list=PLI-mrGTUXmHWNi7sk3vKaBMftyjwvO9pF)